 The BMP280 sensor integrates atmospheric pressure, temperature and relative humidity sensors in a single device, with great precision, low energy consumption and an ultra compact format.
 Based on BOSCH piezo-resistive technology with great EMC robustness, high precision and linearity, as well as long-term stability.
 It connects directly to a microcontroller via I2C or SPI.

-The pressure sensing stage is similar to the BMP280 sensor, and therefore superior to the BMP180.
-Regarding the relative humidity sensor, it presents an outstanding performance compared to the DHT22 or DHT21 sensors.
+The temperature and pressure sensing in BMP280 sensor is more accurate and resolution with 0.01°C, it is superior to the BMP180.
+Regarding the relative humidity sensing, it presents an outstanding performance compared to the DHT22 or DHT21 sensors.

 This type of sensor can be used to calculate altitude with great precision (barometer), making it a widely used sensor in Autopilot systems for Drones (UAVs), delivering altitude measurements with an accuracy of up to 1m.
-Other applications are: Climate Monitoring, Health / Fitness Monitor, Home Automation or Domotics and Air Conditioning.
+Other applications are: Climate Monitoring, Health Monitoring system, Home Automation or Domotics and Air Conditioning.

 Datasheet : link